JollyGrin/sorcery-tcg-playtest/README.md

 - [ ] firefox maybe shows context menu on right click
 - [ ] right click modal, taps card

+## Feedback
+- [ ] spawn card/token modal
+    - cache the sorcery api data on cards.army
+    - make a modal that spawns a card to your hand
+    - will cover rubble and many other mechanics
+    - some cards have effects that require counter on the card
+- [ ] manipulation action window:
+    - move card from top of deck to bottom
+    - draw from bottom
+- [ ] roll dice (d6/d20)
+- [x] grid numbers 1-20
+- [x] add counters on cards
+- [x] add remaining / total mana

 ## Recently finished
 - [x] add websocket for multiplayer
 - [x] landing page